HomeSpecialties › Medical Oncology

 How to optimise your application

-The honest read: There are two bottlenecks, but the decisive one is winning an accredited medical oncology Advanced Training post after the Divisional exams.
-Because no numeric rubric is published, the levers are the documented selection inputs — oncology clinical experience, research and clinical-trials involvement, and strong (ideally oncology) references, plus a polished interview — rather than a weighting you can game.
-Systemic-therapy and trials competence are then built during training.
+The honest read: Two bottlenecks, but the decisive one is winning an accredited Advanced Training post after the Divisional exams.
+With no published rubric, the levers are the documented inputs — oncology experience, research and clinical-trials involvement, strong (ideally oncology) referees and a polished interview — not a weighting you can game.

 • Pass the Divisional exams cleanly (tied to Eligibility gate, start during BPT) — Both the Divisional Written and Clinical Examinations must be passed to be eligible for Advanced Training — a first-time pass keeps you on timeline and frees time for research and oncology terms.